When tax assessments of some Queens co-ops jumped as much as 147 percent last year, there was, at first, sticker shock.

 He added, “This is in addition to DOF’s public admission last month that a glitch in the system resulted in the use of unsuitable comparable properties – even commercial properties for garden apartment co-ops – for calculating assessed values in a number of cases.”

 Weprin called on City Comptroller John Liu to do “a thorough investigation of DOF’s computer program and the numbers that it yielded,” saying the need was “now painfully clear.”

 A source in Liu’s office said there was an investigation into the overvaluations, but would not give a time frame for completion.

 The tentative tax roll assessments were due this week, but just hours before Patch was set to publish this report, the New York Post reported that a glitch has delayed them—citing Stone as a source.

 “The Department of Finance showed that they’re capable of anything,” said Geoffrey Mazel, a tax attorney who also testified at the May 2 hearing.
-“There’s lack of quality control there—no one’s watching what’s going on,” he added.
+“There’s lack of quality control there—no one’s watching what’s going on."

 The record of the testimony forwarded to Patch by Stone made no mention of a glitch.
-The version did not include the question and answer session, when Councilman Weprin and others were grilling Frankel on the details of the computer generated comparables.
+The version did not include the question and answer session, during which Weprin and others grilled Frankel on the details of the computer generated comparables.

 Stone said last week that only one home was affected by commercial comparisons.

 “That is what I would call revisionist history,” said Bob Friedrich, president of the Glen Oaks Village co-op.
-Friedrich was also present at the Council hearing, and is an accountant by trade.
-“These agencies are into revisionist history, “ he added, saying, “and they do it later on when people aren’t interested anymore.”
+Friedrich was also present at the Council hearing and is an accountant by trade.
+“These agencies are into revisionist history and they do it later on when people aren’t interested anymore.”